newvar/tmux-telegram-daemon-unread/README.md

 - Set netcat connection timeout (in seconds).
 Try it only if something doesn't work:

         set -g @telegram-daemon-timeout '1'

+- Set message string for unavailable TG CLI at the defined port

+        set -g @telegram-no-daemon-message 'x'

 ### Dependecies